Gregory House: Social behavior

 House does not have much of a social life, and his only real friend is Dr. James Wilson.
 Wilson knew House before the infarction and looked after him when House's relationship with Stacy ended.
-Dr. Wilson's moving into House's apartment after his failed marriage in "Sex Kills" symbolizes his taking emotional refuge in his friend.
+Dr. Wilson's moving into House's apartment after his failed marriage in "Sex Kills" symbolizes Wilson’s taking emotional refuge in his friend.
 Although they frequently analyze and criticize each other's motives, Wilson has risked his career to protect House, including having his job terminated in the first season as an effort of Edward Vogler to dismiss House, and having his practice damaged by Detective Michael Tritter in an investigation of House's narcotics consumption.
 House has quietly admitted, at several instances, that he is grateful for Wilson's presence, including referring to Wilson as his best friend.
 When Wilson resigns and moves away from both New Jersey and House's friendship in the season 5 premiere, House is desperate to have his friend back, and hires a private investigator (Michael Weston) to spy on him.
 The two ultimately reconcile at House's father's funeral in a scene similar to their first meeting, only this time Wilson breaks a stained glass window with what appears to be a bottle of wine or alcohol in a moment of anger directed at House.
 In the series finale, House fakes his death both to get out of going to prison and to spend five remaining months with Wilson before he dies of cancer, after having spent the past third of the season helping him through difficult, risky and ultimately unsuccessful treatments and reckless "bucket list" wishes.